Iowa Mail-In Voter Registration Application:

 How do I become a Iowa resident?

-As far as voter registration is concerned, if you live in Iowa and intend
+There is no such thing as all-purpose state residence.
+As far as voter registration is concerned, if you

-for this to be your legal residence, you are a Iowa resident.
+for this to be your legal residence, you may register to vote.

 Registering to vote in Iowa does not automatically qualify you for